-A set of upper case and lower case letter cards.
+A set of upper and lowercase letter cards.

-Use these letter cards when students are learning their upper case and lower case letters.
+Use these letter cards when students are learning their upper and lowercase letters.

 Print out the resource on cardstock for added durability and cut out the cards.
 Store them in a resealable bag to be used again and again.

 This resource can be used in a few different ways!

 Students play this game in pairs.
 Place the cards face down in an array.
 Students take turns flipping over two cards.
 If the letters match, they get to keep the pair of cards and have another turn.
 If the letters do not match, the student flips them back over, and it is Player 2’s turn.
 Play continues until all of the letter matches have been made.

 How to Play Alphabet Go Fish

 This game is best with 2-4 players and two sets of this resource.
 Shuffle the cards and give each player 7 cards.
 Leave the remaining cards in a pile facedown in the middle of the playing area.
 Player 1 asks a specific player for a matching upper or lowercase letter.
 If that player has the letter, they must give it to the asking player.
 If the player does not have the letter, the asking player must draw a card.
 The player with the most matching letter pairs wins.

 This game is played with 1 player.
 The student lays down all upper case letters (in alphabetical order if they can) face up.
 Then, they place all of the matching lowercase letters on top.